 | 4 | Launch evidence pack | Approved policy docs, test payout logs, one reconciliation sample, and escalation contacts |

-In practice, each test contractor record should be complete enough to pass review without follow-up requests in chat or email.
+In practice, each test contractor record should be complete enough to pass review without follow-up in chat or email.

 Require a recorded decision before release.
 That record is what finance, support, and audit teams rely on later when they need to confirm why a payout was held or sent.